twilio/workshop/docs/hello_world.rst

 If you load the Url we supplied directly in to a web browser you can see the TwiML that was used to handle the phone call.
 Don't worry about understanding it right now, we'll get in to that in the next section.

-If you examine the response you'll notice it looks much like the response we got from sending the SMS, but with a few different values.
+If you examine the API response you'll notice it looks much like the response we got from sending the SMS, but with a few different values.
 Click on the `Sid` in the response to be taken to a page where we can request call details.

 Click on `Make Request` to see the details on the completed call.

+**Have any questions?
+Ask your TA!**

 Additional Information
 ----------------------